-Motivated by the finding of Ball, Gerakos, Linnainmaa, and Nikolaev (2016) that cash-based operating profitability (COP)-operating profitability adjusted by the non-cash component of earnings-is a better profitability measure than other common profitability measures for predicting stock returns, this paper investigates the asset pricing implications of a new value measure, the ratio of COP-to-price, or COP/P. We find that high-COP/P firms earn higher returns than low-COP/P firms do.
-A long-short portfolio that buys the stocks in the highest-COP/P decile and shorts the stocks in the lowest-COP/P decile earns annualized returns of 13.0% on an equal-weighted basis and 10.9% on a value-weighted basis.
+Motivated by the finding of Ball, Gerakos, Linnainmaa, and Nikolaev (2016) that cash-based operating profitability (COP)-operating profitability adjusted by the non-cash component of earnings-is a better profitability measure than other common profitability measures for predicting stock returns, this paper investigates the asset pricing implications of a new value measure, the ratio of COP-to-price, or COP/P. If COP is a better measure of economic profitability than others, we expect COP/P to work better than existing value measures.
+We find that high-COP/P firms earn higher returns than low-COP/P firms do.
+A long-short portfolio that buys the stocks in the highest-COP/P decile and shorts the stocks in the lowest-COP/P decile earns annualized returns of 13.0% on an equal-weighted basis and 10.9% on a valueweighted basis.
 The return spread cannot be explained by standard asset pricing models, and COP/P is distinct from other known return predictors, including COP deflated by the book value of total assets.